 - Idling and inactivity

 Company vehicles are company assets, and should be treated as such.
 If drivers get into the habit of speeding excessively, they’re costing the company more in fuel.
 If they have unsafe habits that are hard on the vehicles, they’re costing the company more in maintenance.
 Overview dashboards can provide that high level, at a glance insight into who is going over the speed limit, or who might be taking their corners at unreasonable speeds.
 They can be organized by rankings, which can reveal who is above and beyond the norm, and who might just need some coaching here and there.

 Employees who end up costing you more than they should are a liability, and sometimes you have to ask yourself, “Are they worth the cost?”
-You can use telematics systems to discover unwanted behavior, but ultimately it’s up to you to decide if an employee is valuable enough to coach, or if their shortcomings demonstrate that they’re not a fit for your company.
+You can use telematics systems to discover unprofessional behavior, but ultimately it’s up to you to decide if an employee is valuable enough to coach, or if their shortcomings demonstrate that they’re not a fit for your company.

 Check out a few features showing how Fleetmatics can help provide coachable moments to those drivers in need.

 Copyright ©2016 Fleetmatics Development Limited.
 All rights reserved.
 Fleetmatics and the Fleetmatics logo are registered trademarks of Fleetmatics in the U.S. and other countries.